 As ever with cloud hosting, there's plenty of flexibility.
 You can configure your servers with anything from 1 to 180GB RAM, 1 to 16 CPU cores, and 1 to 8 individual disks with either fast SSD or cheaper archive storage.

-If you're interested, Bytemark's free trial gives you seven days or a £50 ($70) spend (whichever comes first) to find out more.
+If you're interested, Bytemark's free trial gives you seven days to find out more.

 Hosting for the more demanding user